-A lot of this popularity was due to the fact that the posts felt more “real” than they did on other similar apps, as everyone knew that the photos were taken in real-time, seconds before being shared with other users.
-The ephemeral nature of Snapchat messages made the app a much more unique platform than its competitors.
+Much of Snapchat’s popularity is due to the fact that the posts feel more “real” than they do on other similar apps since Snaps are taken in real-time, seconds before being shared with other users.
+The ephemeral nature of Snapchat messages has made the app a much more unique platform than its competitors.

 At least, that’s how things used to work.
 However, some changes have been made over the past few years, and although not everyone knows this, it’s now possible to “fake” a live snap.